-- Anyone who lost to anyone who is not the max cannot be second. - So, the only candidates are those who lost to max. - Find_max might compare max to n-1 others. - Thus, we may need n-2 additional comparisons to find second. - Wrong!
+- Anyone who lost to anyone who is not the max cannot be second. - So, the only candidates are those who lost to max. - Find\max might compare max to n-1 others. - Thus, we might need n-2 additional comparisons to find second. - Wrong!